yt-dlp/yt-dlp/README.md

  - `wa`, `worstaudio`: Select the worst quality audio-only format.
 Equivalent to `worst*[vcodec=none]`
  - `wa*`, `worstaudio*`: Select the worst quality format that contains audio.
 It may also contain video.
 Equivalent to `worst*[acodec!=none]`

 For example, to download the worst quality video-only format you can use `-f worstvideo`.
-It is however recommended not to use `worst` and related options.
+It is, however, recommended not to use `worst` and related options.
 When your format selector is `worst`, the format which is worst in all respects is selected.
 Most of the time, what you actually want is the video with the smallest filesize instead.
 So it is generally better to use `-S +size` or more rigorously, `-S +size,+br,+res,+fps` instead of `-f worst`.
 See [Sorting Formats](#sorting-formats) for more details.

 You can select the n'th best format of a type by using `best<type>.<n>`.
 For example, `best.2` will select the 2nd best combined format.
 Similarly, `bv*.3` will select the 3rd best format that contains a video stream.